Introduction to XML

 <book>Yunus Emre Divani</book>

-Every book has an ISBN.
-We add an ISBN attribute to the book element.
+Every book has an ISBN, so we add an isbn attribute to the book element.

 <?xml version="1.0" encoding="UTF-8"?>